Getting to Know Allah

 16:115 He has forbidden you carrion, blood, the flesh of swine and that over which any other name than that of Allah is invoked.
 But whoever is compelled while neither transgressing nor exceeding the bounds, Allah is All-forgiving, Merciful.

-Some listeners obviously had questions for the Prophet after he announced Allah's dietary rules.
-As He often does when asked a difficult question, Allah advises His Messenger to do what politicians do all the time, answer the question with a question and impute ulterior motives to the questioner, such as wanting to make Allah out to be a liar, by asking the question in the first place.
+Some listeners obviously had questions for Muhammad after he announced Allah's dietary rules.
+As He often does when asked a difficult question, Allah advised His spokesman to do what politicians do all the time: answer the question with another question and impute ulterior motives to the questioner, such as wanting to make God out to be a liar.

 6:143 [Take] eight in pairs: of sheep two and of goats two.
 Say: "Has He forbidden the two males, or the two females, or what the womb of two females contain?
 Tell me if you a truthful."